paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2012-03-09-on_the_road_again.md

 date: '2012-03-09 23:53:40 +0000'
 location: Austin, USA
 excerpt: Once again, I'm in Austin for SXSW Interactive; the forth time I've attended an event I find easy to disparage.
 Yet this is the first stop on a trip that will take in several hundred miles of Interstate highway between here and San Francisco; two points of familiarity on an itinerary that promises to be anything but predictable.
+images:
-image: 2012/03/on_the_road_again.jpg
+- 2012/03/on_the_road_again.jpg
 tags:
 - Travel
 - United States
 - Austin
 - San Francisco
 - SXSW
 ---
 {% include figure.html
   caption="Road block in Austin"